From ultra-flagships to mid-range phones with killer specs and great price tags, there are the best Android phones you can buy right now…

 Before we get to the list, I want to offer my 2¢ on the best Android phone.

 I like Samsung phones too.
-But I just think the OnePlus 8 Pro is just more special, has more about it.
-I prefer its design, I think OnePlus’ software is better-looking and more intuitive, and I think the camera and battery performance on the OnePlus 8 Pro is more or less unbearable right now.
+But I just think the OnePlus 9 Pro is just more special, has more about it.
+I prefer its design, I think OnePlus’ software is better-looking and more intuitive, and I think the camera and battery life, while not quite as good, is still very impressive.

 Or, if you want something cheaper, go with the Pixel 4a – it is utterly fantastic.
 I’ve been using mine for several months now and it hasn’t missed a beat.
 The new design is great, the camera is better than ever, and the battery life is incredible.
 For me, it’s all the phone I need!